createdreamtech/carti-core/README.md

 <!-- about the project -->
 ## About The Project
-Carti lib is a package library that enables [Carti](https://carti) to package, install, and store Cartesi built machines in a discoverable way.
-It also contains the concrete description of the specification
+Carti core is a package library that enables [Carti](https://github.com/createdreamtech/carti) to package, install, and store Cartesi built machines in a discoverable way.
+It also contains the concrete description of the specifications used by the packagemanager.

 ## Getting Started